 Diagnosis and treatment of malaria

 Anti-malarial medication is used both to treat and prevent malaria.
-The type and duration of drugs depends on the type of malaria, its severity and if the patient is pregnant.
+The type and duration of drugs depend on the type of malaria, its severity, and if the patient is pregnant.

 Malaria can sometimes become complicated.
 Some of the complications include: